paulbradshaw/MED7373-Data-Journalism/3responsive/tweetablequotes/part1html.md

 ![](images/blanktarget.png)

-T> **Regular testing is key when playing with any code**: it allows you to identify any problems quickly and specifically.
+**Regular testing is key when playing with any code**: it allows you to identify any problems quickly and specifically.

-T>
-T> For example, if you make ten changes and *then* test, the cause of any problem could be *any* of those ten changes.
+For example, if you make ten changes and *then* test, the cause of any problem could be *any* of those ten changes.
 If for each of those ten changes you test *each time*, you will only get that problem for the *one* change that causes it.

 ## Customising the tweeted text: hackable URLs